awillats/clinc/TASKS.md

     - [ ] combining multiple interventions
     - [ ] incorporating priors over hypotheses
     </details>
-- **2B. [ ] compute entropy over hypotheses for given interventions**
+- **2B. [~] compute entropy over hypotheses for given interventions**
-  - [ ] ⚠️ compute **binary impact of CL**
+  - [x] [.] compute **binary impact of CL**
-    - severs inputs
+    - [x] severs inputs
-    - bidirectional control of variance w/specific slope between target variance and edge correlation
+    - [ ] ⚠️ bidirectional control of variance w/specific slope between target variance and edge correlation
+      - 💡 do target → output and intrinsic→output need to be considered separately
+        - does this mean adding a node to the network representation?
       - S+-, S-+
   - [ ] does CL result in higher entropy, especially for reciprocal circuits?